KnpLabs/KnpUserBundle/Resources/doc/command_line_tools.md

 There are two options that you can pass to the command as well.
 They are `--super-admin` and `--inactive`.

-Specifying the `--super-admin` option will flag the user as a super admin when the user is created.
-A super admin has access to any part of your application.
-An example is provided below:
+Specifying the `--super-admin` option will not add a specific role to the user, instead it will set a flag in a separate field in the datastore.
+This is so that another use who has authorization to remove a role from a user cannot revoke the super admin status of another.
+An example of using this command is provided below.

 ``` bash
 $ php app/console fos:user:create adminuser --super-admin